8 Ways to Stop Wasting Food

 This post may contain affiliate links.

-The best way to save money each month is to avoid wasting food.
-In this post, I share 8 ideas for making the most out of the food you buy.
+The best way to save money on your grocery bill each month is to avoid wasting food.
+In this post, I share 8 ideas for getting the most out of the food you buy.

 Over the years, I’ve gotten better and better at making good decisions about what I buy, what I cook, and how I store our food.
 Our budget has continued to reap the benefits.

-I’m not going to say I never waste food anymore — of course I do!
-But I certainly waste a lot less than I used to, and I want to share the tips that have helped me the most when it comes to wasting food.
+I’m not going to say I never waste food anymore, but I certainly waste a lot less than I used to.
+Today, I want to share the tips that have helped me the most when it comes to avoiding food waste.

 8 ways to stop wasting food: